tsatria03/CookyCraze/docks/readme.txt

 The starting price of this item in coins before any purchases have been made.

 cost_multiplier
 How much the cost increases with each purchase.
-Uses geometric scaling.
+Uses compounding geometric scaling, meaning each purchase multiplies the previous price rather than adding a fixed amount to the original.
 1.25 means each purchase costs 25 percent more than the last, and 1.0 means the price never changes.

+Unlike a flat multiplier, which is applied once to a fixed base and always produces the same result, a compounding multiplier grows on top of itself every time.
+The difference between the two becomes dramatic very quickly.
+A flat multiplier of 1.25 on a base cost of 100 always charges 125 coins no matter how many times you buy.
+A compounding multiplier of 1.25 starts at 100 coins but reaches around 930 coins by purchase 10, nearly 5 billion coins by purchase 100, and numbers so large they become meaningless long before purchase 200.

+This means even values that look small are dangerous at scale.
+A multiplier of 1.05 feels gentle at first, but after 300 purchases the price will have grown into the quadrillions.
+A multiplier of 1.1 reaches that point even sooner.
+Players who progress far into the game will buy certain items hundreds of times, so a multiplier that seems fine at purchase 20 will eventually make the item completely unaffordable.

+This also affects bundle prices directly.
+Bundles calculate their cost by summing the current singles shop prices of all their items.
+If any item in a bundle has an inflated price due to a high multiplier, that inflation carries over into every bundle containing it, and is then multiplied further by the quantity being purchased.

+It is strongly recommended to keep this value at or below 1.02 for any item players are expected to buy many times.
+Values above 1.05 should only be used for items with a very low purchase cap or items that are intentionally meant to become unaffordable after a small number of purchases.

 amount
 How much of the target stat is gained per purchase.
 For flat items this is a fixed number.
 For percentage items this is the percentage value.
 For cooky_speed flat items, this is the number of milliseconds the bake interval is reduced by.
 Use %item_count in the description as a placeholder and it will be replaced with this value.

 min_rank
 The minimum rank the player must reach before this item can be purchased.
 0 means the item is available from the start.
 Locked items still appear in the shop showing their required rank and description.

 use_percent
 Controls whether the amount is applied as a flat value or a percentage of the player's current stat.